michael2012z/BitBible/markdown/JPS/files/Hos.md

 5. And it shall come to pass at that day, that I will break the bow of Israel in the valley of Jezreel.'

 6. And she conceived again, and bore a daughter.
-And He said unto him: 'Call her name Lo-ruhamah;That is, That hath not obtained compassion. for I will no more have compassion upon the house of Israel, that I should in any wise pardon them.
+And He said unto him: 'Call her name Lo-ruhamah;

 7. But I will have compassion upon the house of Judah, and will save them by HaShem their G-d, and will not save them by bow, nor by sword, nor by battle, nor by horses, nor by horsemen.'

 8. Now when she had weaned Lo-ruhamah, she conceived, and bore a son.

-9. And He said: 'Call his name Lo-ammi;That is, Not My people. for ye are not My people, and I will not be yours.'
+9. And He said: 'Call his name Lo-ammi;

 ## Hosea 2